 .
-We appreciate your patience and understanding, and we will do our best to offer quality, timely service to you.
+We appreciate your patience and understanding, and we will do our very best to offer quality, timely service to you.

 Introduction to Data Science